ioccc-src/winner/2012/README.md

 them for the next IOCCC.

-There is a risk in submitting an entry that is similar to a well used theme by previous winners.
-Previous winners set a very high bar.
-A new winner must not only compete against other submissions form the current year, they must also excel over similar winners in some particularly impressive way.
+There is a risk in submitting an entry that is similar to a well used theme by previous winning entries.
+Previous entries set a very high bar.
+A new winning entry must not only compete against other submissions form the current year, they must also excel over similar winning entry in some particularly impressive way.

 ## Final Comments

-**IMPORTANT NOTE**: See [contact.html](/contact.html) for up to date contact details as well as details on how to provide fixes to any of the entries.
+**IMPORTANT NOTE**: See [contact.html](../contact.html) for up to date contact details as well as details on how to provide fixes to any of the entries.
-See also [the IOCCC FAQ](/faq.html) for addition information on the IOCCC.
+See also [the IOCCC FAQ](../faq.html) for addition information on the IOCCC.

 # Copyright and License